OFFICIAL VETO LEAGUE RULES

 1.03

 The catcher will not receive pitches from the pitcher; he is placed near the home-plate area and is only to be involved in defensive plays.
 He may stop balls thrown by the pitcher if he chooses.
 Protective gear is not worn by the catcher.
+If there are not enough players present to have a catcher, any ball in play that would have normally been fielded by the catcher shall be deemed a foul ball.

 1.04